Community Programs

 Go Play Outside utilizes the power of play to connect community through accessible arts, heritage, culture, and recreation programming.
 The program provides free drop-in activities in parks throughout Abbotsford, encouraging participation from all ages and abilities.
 Go Play Outside also hosts community organizations, artists, and recreational partners.
+More information, click Go Play Outside

 Parent in Residence, VIRTUAL